Start of Year scenarios

 Non-teachers

-Solution |
+then... |

-You have a term-time-only employee that you do not want to start until well into the first term, depending on roll numbers. |
+| a term-time-only employee won't start until well into the first term, depending on roll numbers |

-Start them from 7 February 2023 in the Start of Year screen, then put them on Leave Without Pay until the day before their return. |
+start them from 7 February in the Start of Year screen, then put them on Leave Without Pay until the day before their return. |

-Enter the start date in the Start of Year screen as the day after the leave booking ends, then submit a timesheet for the days that overlap with annual leave.
+enter the start date in the Start of Year screen as the day after the leave booking ends, then submit a timesheet for the days that overlap with annual leave.

 You can check your PP19 SUE report for the last day of ALTTO.